Types of Savings Accounts: A Guide to Growing Your Money

 4. Certificates of Deposit (CDs)

-Certificates of deposit (CDs) are time-based deposit accounts that offer fixed interest rates for a specified term.
-They are offered by banks, credit unions, and other financial institutions.
+Certificates of deposit (CDs) are time-based deposit accounts that offer a fixed interest rate for a specified term.
+They are available at banks and credit unions, among other financial institutions.
+While banks refer to these as certificates of deposit, credit unions typically call them share certificates.

 Key Features